UU-cellbiology/bigvolumebrowser/README.md

 Documentation coming soon.

-**For users**: download jars from Release to FIJI's *jars* folder.
+**For users**: download zip with jars from the latest [Release](https://github.com/UU-cellbiology/bigvolumebrowser/releases) and unpack it to FIJI's *jars* folder.
 Hopefully the interface is self-explanatory.
-Good luck!

 **For developers**: please check the code in [examples](https://github.com/UU-cellbiology/bigvolumebrowser/tree/main/src/test/java/bvb/examples).